 Harm reduction is essential to recovery.

 Every month, I sit in on a call with county providers here in Portland, Oregon.
 I’m a program manager for an agency that provides peer support and recovery mentorship for people struggling with mental health conditions and substance use disorders.
 On these calls, part of what we do is talk about the numbers.
-Numbers of people we reached out to, numbers of people getting out of jail and the numbers of folks who have overdosed in that county.
-The last time we met when we started to talk about the overdose numbers we all knew they were higher.
+Numbers of people we reached out to, numbers of people getting out of jail, and the numbers of folks who have overdosed in that county.
+Over the past two years, the overdose numbers have been higher.
 A lot higher.
 Worse still, I knew that if we were experiencing this in Oregon then the rest of the country was probably in the same place.
 New numbers support this fear but I also know that there are things we can do today to help slow down the recent overdose explosion.

-Social distancing and closed resources have only added fuel to the fire when people seeking treatment or trying to stop needed help the most.
-Earlier this month, I watched someone I love try to get into treatment, only to be met with hoops to jump through, wait lists to get on and general uncertainty.
-Luckily, a series of unheard of treatment miracles lined up and they wound up going to residential treatment but it literally took magic and not reliance on dependable and plentiful treatment options.
-Lest we forget that COVID testing.
-Proof of a negative COVID status is required to get into treatment and that also slows down the process.
-The odds of anyone pushing through the excruciating process just to get into treatment these days are slim to none.
-A harrowing, recent New York Times article looked at the spike in opioid deaths since the pandemic.
-It points to grief, isolation and hopelessness as additional causes in of relapse, overdose and death.
+Lack of access to resources has only added fuel to the fire when people seeking treatment or trying to stop needed help the most.
+Earlier this month, I watched someone I love try to get into treatment, only to be met with hoops to jump through, wait lists to get on, and general uncertainty.
+Luckily, a series of unheard of treatment miracles lined up and they wound up going to residential treatment, but it literally took magic and not reliance on dependable and plentiful treatment options.
+The need to push through the excruciating process just to get into treatment makes it so much less likely that people will recover.
+A harrowing, recent New York Times article looked at the spike in opioid deaths.
+It points to the failure of the healthcare industry and government to address the opioid crisis.

 As a person who works in the field who also supervises others doing this work, what I can tell you is we need solutions right now.
-Sure, a magical supply of lower barrier treatment beds would definitely help as would legislation written to help people suffering from substance use disorders, instead of punishing them.
-But those things take time, time we don’t have.
+Sure, a magical supply of lower barrier treatment beds would definitely help, as would legislation written to help people suffering from substance use disorders instead of punishing them.
+But those things take time—time we don’t have.
 The biggest thing we can do today in hospital rooms, on the streets and online is practice harm reduction.
 Harm reduction, in my mind, is the only thing to possibly slow down these deaths.
-Encouraging people to smoke instead of shooting up, helping find clean needles and needle exchanges, reminding friends and loved ones to not use alone and always carrying Naloxone are proven to help cut down on overdoses.
-It doesn’t end with opioids/heroin/opiates either.
-Harm reduction strategies can be practiced with meth, alcohol, benzos and beyond.
+This can include suggestions like encouraging people to smoke instead of shooting up, helping them find clean needles and needle exchanges, reminding friends and loved ones to not use alone, and always carrying Naloxone.
+These practices are proven to help cut down on overdoses.

-Harm reduction is a protective measure that isn’t much different from wearing a mask: it can save lives, it can protect communities and if ignored, it can make an epidemic even worse.
+Harm reduction is a protective measure that isn’t much different from wearing a mask when you go out while having symptoms: it can save lives, it can protect communities … and if ignored, it can make an epidemic even worse.